Bank of Montreal

 What are the main risks of holding BMO?

-Based on the provided information, here are the key risks of holding BMO stock, ordered by importance.
+Based on the information provided, here are the key risks of holding BMO stock, ordered by importance:

 What is the price forecast for BMO in 2026?

-Based on the provided analysis and current banking sector dynamics, here is my forecast for BMO stock through 2026.
+Based on the provided analysis, here is the Bank of Montreal (BMO) stock forecast for 2026.